One Fine Day (1996 film): Production

 Clooney's character did not exist in the script's original draft.
 Producer Lynda Obst explained the change: "We were being incredibly sexist.
 There are plenty of divorced, single working fathers going through the exact same thing."
-The studios initially wanted Kevin Costner or Tom Cruise to portray Jack Taylor but they passed and Clooney ultimately received the part.
+The studios initially wanted Kevin Costner or Tom Cruise to portray Jack Taylor, but they passed and Clooney ultimately received the part.
 The film was shot in 44 Manhattan locations.

+Soundtrack

+One Fine Day: Music from the Motion Picture is the soundtrack album to the film.
+It was released on December 10, 1996, by Columbia Records.
+The album peaked at number 57 on Billboard 200 in 1997.